 Step 4: Place celery in properly labeled freezer bags removing as much air as possible.

 Freeze and enjoy!
 The celery should last a few months in a regular freezer and even longer in a deep freeze.
+NOTE: Frozen celery cannot be used as fresh.
+You do not thaw it, but use it frozen in soups and stews.
+It will be mushy if you try to thaw it.

 Do you freeze fresh produce to save money?
 If so, what do you freeze?
 I’d love to know!